 Please note that information provided in this article does NOT constitute tax, legal, or other professional advice.

-- The current distance sales thresholds for intra-EU cross-border supplies will be abolished and replaced by a new EU-wide threshold of €10,000.
-EU domiciled merchants with annual sales of more than €10,000 will have to remit VAT in the EU country where the goods are being shipped to (destination country).
+- The distance sales threshold for intra-EU cross-border supplies has a EU-wide threshold of €10,000.
+EU domiciled merchants with annual sales of more than €10,000 must remit VAT in the EU country where the goods are being shipped (i.e., destination country).

-2).
-EU domiciled merchants and non-EU domiciled merchants with an EU establishment may choose not to set up Tax Settings via Merchant Dashboard or Merchant Plus dashboard, in which case these merchants will be responsible for calculating and collecting VAT without relying on Wish’s Tax Settings support before remitting VAT to the EU tax authorities.
+- If merchant DO NOT set up Tax Settings: The merchant is responsible for calculating and collecting VAT without relying on Wish’s Tax Settings support before remitting VAT to the EU tax authorities.

-Please note that the EU VAT changes will not apply to the below-listed EU territories:
+The preceding EU VAT information does not apply to these EU territories:

 - Åland Islands

 - Campione d'Italia

 - French territories of Guadeloupe

 - Island of Heligoland